mehermvr/rko_lio/docs/build.md

 ## The ROS interface

-We currently support (and have tested on) ROS Jazzy.
+We currently support ROS Jazzy and Kilted.

 If you have a full ROS environment already set up, nothing much is different from the core library build section except that we use colcon now (and you still need CMake>=3.28).